aminrahimian/human-agent-mobility/README.md

 ## Target distribution search task

-This section studies provides python scripts to simulate search tasks where the targets follow a parametric distribution and the agent's objective is to maximize targets collected and minimize distance traveled.
+This section study provides python scripts to simulate search tasks where the targets follow a parametric distribution and the agent's objective is to maximize targets collected and minimize distance traveled.

 ## getting started